 |In 2013, CIKA committed to a three year project for the establishment of a Translational Research Centre in Paediatric Solid Tumours, to be conducted through a partnership between The Royal Children’s Cancer Centre and Murdoch Children’s Research Institute.|

 By working together we hope to realize our common vision, that through research we can not only improve treatment, but also discover a way to prevent childhood tumours.

 |Read more >>|

 |Yosuke Minoda worked as a research assistant in the Children's Cancer Centre until March 2012.
-He has now commenced a Ph.D.
+He is now working towards his Ph.D., at the Fiona Elsey Cancer Research Institute in Ballarat.
 To read more, please click here.|

 |Click here to read about some of the many groups and individuals who support CIKA.|

 |To see a list of our sponsors, click here.|